Senate Bill No. 227

 (B) “Board” means the Creative Communities Development Board created pursuant to section three of this article.

-(C) “Community” means a county or municipality in the State of West Virginia; a county or municipality development authority as defined in article seven of chapter twelve of this code; a metro government as defined in article one of chapter seven-a of this code; a state institution of higher learning as defined in article one of chapter eighteen-a of this code; or a local government partnership as approved by the board.
+(C) “Community” means a county or municipality in the State of West Virginia; a county or municipality development authority created pursuant to article twelve of chapter seven of this code; a metro government as defined in article one of chapter seven-a of this code; a state institution of higher learning as defined in section two, article one of chapter eighteen-b of this code; or a local government partnership as approved by the board.

 (D) “Development Office” means the West Virginia Development Office.